 Wyoming governor vetoes bill to allow concealed carry in public schools and meetings

-Bill would have allowed people to carry concealed guns in schools and meetings.
+Wyoming Republican Gov. Mark Gordon has vetoed a bill that would have allowed people to carry concealed guns in schools and government meetings

 CHEYENNE, Wyo. -- Wyoming Republican Gov. Mark Gordon has vetoed a bill that would have allowed people to carry concealed guns in public schools and government meetings.